How to screed your bathroom with Staenis

 There are various floor structures possible in a bathroom.
 Check below for the floor finish of your choice and learn which fillers you can use to fill the StaenisGrid:)

-If you want to finish your bathroom floor with tiles or natural stone, you can fill the StaenisGrid with sand-cement screed.
-The drying time is about 28 days.
-Prefer a shorter drying time, even if your screed costs a bit more?
-In that case, it’s better to choose fast-drying screed.
-If your screed needs to dry quickly but also insulate well, it’s best to go for tillable insulation screed.
-Discover the ideal floor build-up for your project here.
+If you want to finish your bathroom floor with tiles or natural stone, you can fill the Staenisrooster with sand cement screed.
+The drying time is then about 28 days.
+Would you prefer a shorter drying time, even if your screed costs a bit more?
+In that case, you would be better off choosing fast-drying screed Fast.
+If your screed needs to dry quickly but also insulate well, then you would be best off choosing tilable insulation screed.
+Discover the ideal floor structure for your project here.

-Will you cover your bathroom floor with laminate, parquet, vinyl, or cork?
-Then choose an insulation screed or leveling granules with OSB boards to obtain an insulating and perfectly level subfloor for your bathroom.
+Will you be covering your bathroom floor with laminate, multi-layer parquet, vinyl or cork?
+Then you should opt for an insulating screed or levelling granules with OSB boards to obtain an insulating and perfectly flat screed for your bathroom.
 Learn more about the ideal structure of your bathroom floor.

 How to install your own bathroom floor: step-by-step guide

-Another good reason to use the online floor construction tool: you immediately discover a customized manual for laying your screed.
-Handy installation videos also appear on the screen.
-In short, you can screed your own bathroom as follows:
+Another good reason to use the online floor construction overview: you will immediately discover a custom manual for laying your screed.
+Handy installation videos will also appear on the screen.
+In short, you can screed your bathroom yourself as follows:

 Tip: If you place the StaenisGrid flat in advance, you can fill it at your own pace with a filler of your choice and finish it further.
 This way, you don't have to worry about the height of the grid or the duration of your job.
 You apply the filler with a bucket, tub, bag, etc., while walking over the grid.
 You can also bring in the filler with a wheelbarrow, but then you need to click out a few slats from the grid to create a path to a suitable spot to pour out the filler.